istvanzk/RadioHead-RasPi/README.md

-RadioHead Packet Radio library for embedded microprocessors
+RadioHead Packet Radio library for embedded microprocessors - Fork
 ===========================================================

-###Version F1.92
+### Features added with this fork - Version 1.92, August 2019

 This is a fork of the initial fork by [Charles-Henri Hallard][1] for Raspberry PI support of the original RadioHead Packet Radio library for embedded microprocessors by [Mike McCauley][3].
 It provides a complete object-oriented library for sending and receiving packetized messages via a variety of common data radios and other transports on a range of embedded microprocessors.